tonylindeberg/pytempscsp/README.md

 package tempscsp to Python, however, with different interfaces for the functions.

-For examples of how to apply these functions for smoothing temporal signals to different scales in a time-causal manner, please see the enclosed Jupyter notebook tempscspdemo.ipynb.
+For examples of how to apply these functions for smoothing temporal signals to different scales in a fully time-causal manner, please see the enclosed Jupyter notebook tempscspdemo.ipynb.

 For more technical descriptions about the respective functions, please see the documentation strings for the respective functions in the source code